jrgleason/psql-getting-started/labs/joins_and_keys.md

 7. The ID of the Address created in step 1 was auto generated and not returned so the easiest way to handle this is to select the record from the table.
 In our case this is super easy because it is the only one.
 We just use `SELECT * FROM MAIN.ADDRESS;`.
 It should always be 1 because of the serial, unless you made a mistake somewhere.
 8. Now we need to use that ID to add a Person who uses that ID. `INSERT INTO MAIN.PERSON (NAME,PHONE,EMAIL,ADDRESS_ID) VALUES ('John Doe','6142145417','a@b.com','1');`
-8. Now lets say our users wants a list of all user names and their address.
+8. Now let's say our users wants a list of all user names and their address.
 This is where we would use a *Join* to join the tables

         SELECT
           MAIN.PERSON.NAME,